 The U.S. Census does more than count the number of people in the U.S. – they collect a lot of other data too.

 We know the net worth of householders based on a variety of factors – including age.
-The data shown below was taken from the U.S. Census Bureau, Survey of Income and Program Participation, 2014 Panel, Wave 4 – released in 2019 and “dated” as 2016.
-I recognize that's a lot of dates but the data is solid and the most up to date.
-Figures of net worth include home equity (it's not clear how home equity is determined).
+The data shown below was taken from the U.S. Census Bureau, Survey of Income and Program Participation, Survey Year 2018 – released in 8/18/2020.
+I recognize that’s a lot of dates but the data is solid and the most up to date.
+Figures of net worth include home equity (it’s not clear how home equity is determined).

 Median Value of Assets for Households by Age